AlpGB/Modem-PB-Bypasser/README.md

-This script will bypass the limits on modems restricting you from connecting to some websites/games.
+This script will bypass the limits on modems restricting you from connecting to some websites/games.\n The server might not be online all the time.